apache/iceberg/site/docs/how-to-release.md

 To create a release candidate, you will need:

-* Apache LDAP credentals for Nexus and SVN
+* Apache LDAP credentials for Nexus and SVN
 * A [GPG key for signing](https://www.apache.org/dev/release-signing#generate), published in [KEYS](https://dist.apache.org/repos/dist/dev/iceberg/KEYS)

 If you have not published your GPG key yet, you must publish it before sending the vote email by doing: